Pediatric Intensive Care Unit (PICU)

 The ICU Rotation

-There are two care teams in the PICU, each consists of the ICU attending, an ICU fellow, pediatric residents, an EM resident or nurse practitioner/PICU hospitalist and rotating, medical students.
-In the PICU, all patients are covered by the residents and will be divided evenly between the various care providers covering the unit.
+There are three care teams in the PICU, team A, B and C. Team A (4th floor) and Team B (3rd floor) each consists of the ICU attending, an ICU fellow, pediatric residents, an EM resident or nurse practitioner/PICU hospitalist and rotating, medical students.
+Team C is composed of an ICU attending, ICU fellow, and nurse practitioner/hospitalist.
 Some rotations may have medical students present.
 The students can either be present for a single week as a portion of their general pediatrics rotation, or for an entire month for either a core clerkship or sub-internship rotation.
 All patients cared for by the medical students must be co-followed by a resident.

 BEFORE YOU START, MAKE SURE YOU REVIEW THE ROTATION GUIDE AND THE GOALS AND OBJECTIVES FOR THIS ROTATION.
 THE DETAILS OF YOUR ROLES AND RESPONSIBILITIES AS WELL AS THE GOALS FOR YOUR EDUCATION IN THIS CHALLENGING ENVIRONMENT ARE ALL THERE!!